ozanyldzgithuboffical/Spring/README.md

 	}
 ```
 ## About the Project
-- It basically takes an input from the form.The training aim is to reach the correct controller's method.
+- Project is to learn Spring MVC step by step

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.